 Hello, and welcome to Millionaire Dojo!
 Did you know most Americans have the potential to become millionaires?

 It takes a lot of hard work, but that’s exactly what we’re going to be doing here, working our way to a million dollars.
 Growing your net worth to a million will take a lot of discipline and focus, kinda like getting a black belt in martial arts does.
 Although those six zeroes seem so far off now, you have to start somewhere.
-By reading this post you are officially a white belt in the art of finance.

 Where I started